 In addition to the global pandemic, the nation was experiencing racial awakening in response to "evidence of police brutality and the murders of George Floyd, Ahmaud Arbery, Breonna Taylor, and hundreds of other Black people.
-The racial awakening and social justice uprisings that followed resulted in various organizations developing statements of solidarity with the Black community and plans of action to support anti-racist practices" (California Community College, 2020).
+The racial awakening and social justice uprisings that followed resulted in various organizations developing statements of solidarity with the Black community and plans of action to support anti-racist practices.
 In June 2020, California Community Colleges Chancellor Eloy Oakley Ortiz issued the Chancellor's Call to Action.
 In response to the CCCCO Call to Action Hartnell College devised a tool for the college to use to bring the various campus constituency groups together in a collective effort for action.
-In October 2020, the President's Task Force for Race and Equity was formed to review and provide recommendations on current structures, practices and curriculum to combat structural racism embedded in the system" (President's Task Force for Race and Equity, 2022).
+In October 2020, the President's Task Force for Race and

+Equity was formed to review and provide recommendations on current structures, practices and curriculum to combat structural racism embedded in the system" (President's Task Force for Race and Equity, 2022).

 Hartnell College continues equity efforts as a cross-campus, collaborative practice.
 Faculty, staff, students and administrators have committed to equity-minded and equity-advancing strategies that result in equitable student outcomes.
 The college has committed to anti-racism, equity, and social justice with the adoption of the Equity Statement created by the Student Success and Equity Committee "We commit to provide a student-centered design of the college experience to ensure that every student receives what they need in a tailored pathway to successfully achieve their varied educational, career and personal goals.
 We will promote an anti-racism and anti-sexism agenda.
-We will raise awareness to the historical context of inequity and promote evaluation as well as reform of policies and practices that produce structural inequity.
+We will raise awareness to the historical context of inequity.
 We pledge to work to correct other forms of systemic oppression against students based on race/ethnicity, gender identity and expression, sexuality, national origin, citizenship status, class, socioeconomic status, ability, language, religion, age, physical appearance, intersections of these identities, and others not yet identified" (Student Success and Equity Committee, 2020)